SummaryRead the full fact sheet

 The two main types of surgical intervention include:

-- Bypass surgery – the blockage is bypassed with a section of vein taken from the leg, or artery taken from the forearm or inside the chest.
+- bypass surgery – the blockage is bypassed with a section of vein taken from the leg, or artery taken from the forearm or inside the chest.
 Blood flow is then directed through this newly attached blood vessel, into the coronary artery beyond the narrowing or blockage.

 Long-term management of angina

-- managing your blood pressure and cholesterol
+- managing your and

-- achieving and maintaining a healthy body weight
+- achieving and maintaining a

 - maintaining your psychological and social health